 You won’t need all of these documents to register the death, but they may help you find information about your loved one that’s needed by the death registrar.
 This includes things like:

 You need a death certificate before you can hold a funeral or arrange a cremation.
+If you're using a funeral director to arrange your cremation or burial, they will ask to see the death certification before the day.
 A death certificate is also required when applying for probate and dealing with assets like property and bank accounts.